An Autumn and Winter Guide to Flanders

 DISCOVER CULTURAL FLANDERS

 2019 marks 450 years since the death of Flemish Master Pieter Bruegel the Elder, an event marked by many fascinating exhibitions that shine a light on this incredible artist.
 In Brussels, many of the artist’s masterpieces - including ‘The Fall of the Rebel Angels’ - are on permanent display at the Royal Museum of Fine Arts of Belgium, where multimedia experiences allow visitors to explore his intricate works up close.
-To go even deeper, head to the Dynasty Building where Beyond Bruegel, (until 31 January 2020) provides an immersive multimedia experience using projections that allow you to walk through his artworks.
-For the real art fan, there’s also a rare opportunity to see Bruegel’s prints, which are rarely displayed to the public, at the Royal Library of Belgium in the exhibition, Bruegel in Black and White (15 October – 15 January 2020).
-Another cultural must-see this year is the reopening of the stunning Gruuthuse Museum in Bruges (from 24 May), a sumptuous city palace in Bruges full of treasures such as tapestries, paintings, lace and silverware.
+To explore even further, head to Brussels’ Dynasty Building where Beyond Bruegel, (until 31 January 2020) provides an immersive multimedia experience using projections that allow you to walk through his artworks.
+For the real art fan, there’s also a rare opportunity to see Bruegel’s prints, which are rarely displayed to the public, at the Royal Library of Belgium in the exhibition, The World of Bruegel in Black and White (15 October – 16 February 2020).
+Another cultural must-see this year is the newly reopened Gruuthuse Museum in Bruges, a sumptuous city palace in Bruges full of treasures such as tapestries, paintings, lace and silverware.

 TASTE UNIQUE GASTRONOMY

 Good food in Flanders is a way of life.
 Visitors can discover iconic street food dishes like frites and waffles or dine in style in Michelin-star restaurants across the region.
 For a chance to sample the cream of the crop in a way that’s easy on the budget, the food festival Kookeet (28-30 September) in Bruges sees the city’s top chefs, including some Michelin star restaurants, serve up a signature dish for great value.
-The lively gastronomic festival Hapje Tapje (4 August) sees the centre of Leuven taken over by the city’s best chefs for a culinary feast, you can also enjoy the unique spectacle of the traditional bartender race.
-Of course, you can’t visit Belgium without sampling its UNESCO recognised beer.
 Taste some of the smaller Belgian brewers at Antwerp’s Modeste Beer Festival, (5-6 September) or enjoy many of the finest beers all in one place at the Belgian Beer Weekend (6-8 September) in Brussels, which is held right on the spectacular UNESCO World Heritage Grand Place.